Brian-Pho/Textbook-Notes/content/posts/books/the-power-of-meaning/index.md

     - Their spiritual life deepens
     - They feel a renewed appreciation for life
 - Earthquake metaphor
-- Reflecting and introspection is the difference between growing after trauma and not growing
+- Reflecting and introspection is the difference between growing after trauma and not growing.
 - Write about the most upsetting experience in your life.
 - Expressive writing heals.
 - Writing helps forge meaning in several ways
-    - By probing into the causes and consequences of the adversity
+    - By probing into the causes and consequences of the adversity.
-    - A shift in perspective
+    - A shift in perspective.
-    - Their ability to find positive meaning in their traumatic experience
+    - Their ability to find positive meaning in their traumatic experience.
 - Venting raw emotions does not lead to health benefits, but sustained and thoughtful writing does.
 - It helps us move beyond our initial emotional reactions to something deeper.
 - People who have endured traumas and emerged from them bent but not broken.